 But beware!
-If you have not yet booked your flight, it is worth comparing the car rental offers at each of the above-mentioned airports, as the car rental companies at the airports tend to have different prices.
+If you have not yet booked your flight, it is worth comparing the car hire offers at each of the above-mentioned airports, as the car hire companies at the airports tend to have different prices.

 No - if you have a driver's license from an EU member state, you do not need an international driver's license.

 Speed violations in France can result in unpleasant fines, so you should be sure to stick to the maximum speed limits listed below:

 |Vehicle type||Urban areas||Outside urban areas||Expressways||Highways|